thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

        * So this password should be in hashcode form using MD5 (Message Digest).
 Password should not be stored in plain text.
 MD5 form can't be reversed like encrypted code.
        * So password are stored as irreversable hash code rather than in plain text or encrypted form. so when the user enter the user name and password, password is first encoded via MD5
        * and then compared with the MD5 present in the table, and then it will login if both hash are same. so this is how it works.
 Password is encrypted using BCrypt.
+       * To use as plain password in db table we will use {noop} see videos to understand more.
        * encoder code how it works you can see in java class PasswordEncoder.java, And you can pick that and put in table as hash rather than plain.
        * So one we add all the details, we will run/add some code in SecurityConfig.java class. that will take care of both authenticatin and also have authorization check there and filteration
        * .httpBasic() : This code in that code will help us to open small window to login user and password when we try to open or send request to that service.